 - Other topics related to malting as deemed appropriate.

 This module considers biological and chemical processes that contribute to the maturation of beer once fermentation is complete.
-Students are introduced to scientific principles and relevance to industrial practice of:
+You will be introduced to scientific principles and relevance to industrial practice of

 - Maturation: flavour and aroma changes.
 Techniques to achieve product specification